RedwoodJS 4

 00:30:36 - Nick Taylor

 Cool.
-Okay, so let's go back to talking about some of the new stuff and I'll drop those links again for people.
-So I guess, like, I don't know if you want to do the auth part.
-Like, we don't necessarily have to integrate a third party thing, but like, is the.
-Is the API to wire up your auth solution?
-Like the API is not.
-I guess it's pretty approachable.
-Like we could like make up something like, you know what I mean?
-Like if the query string has like logged in or something.
-Or is it.
-What's it kind of look like, the API or how it integrates.
+Okay, so let's go back to talking about some of the new stuff, and I'll drop those links again for people.
+So I guess, I don't know if you want to do the auth part.
+We don't necessarily have to integrate a third-party thing, but is the API to wire up your auth solution pretty approachable?
+We could make up something, you know what I mean, like if the query string has logged in or something.
+Or what does the API kind of look like, or how does it integrate?

 00:31:12 - Dom Saadi

-Yeah, we could, it may not be that simple, but we could also just.
-We could just try it.
-But you want to do yarn, redwood, setup off and then custom and we can walk through like, kind of like how it looks.
-You got the fig. Is that fig for the autocomplete?
+Yeah, it may not be that simple, but we could just try it.
+You want to do yarn redwood setup auth and then custom, and we can walk through what it looks like.
+You got the Fig. Is that Fig for the autocomplete?

 00:31:30 - Nick Taylor